Zitao-Shuai/old-zitao-shuai.github.io/index.md

 - Instructor: [prof. Kun Kuang](https://kunkuang.github.io/)
 -	Motivation: To ensure fairness in federated learning with healthcare institutions, we employ distributionally robust optimization to achieve consistent and high-performing federated models among diverse demographics.
 -	Contribution: presents a unified framework encompassing various fairness metrics in federated learning and devises an efficient and collaborative machine learning procedure for its implementation.
--	Role: implement the idea and perform the experiments
--	Product: A Cell Press Pattern 2023 submitted paper, co-first author.
+-	Product: A paper published in Cell Press Pattern 2023, co-first author.

 ### `Continual Domain Generalization`